Ben 10: Omniverse

-Spin-off media
+Outside media

 Merchandise

 Following the success of the Ben 10 animated TV series and films, various Ben 10 merchandise has been released for general sale.
 These items include comic books, board games, card games (such as Top Trumps), toys, video games, Lego construction sets, bedding, coloring books, footwear, and watches (the Omnitrix and the Ultimatrix).
 All four shows have been released on DVD.

 Video games

 The game franchise has many different formats.
 The video games franchise started in 2006 with the release of Ben 10 for the HyperScan, while the franchise's first official video game Protector of Earth came out in 2007.
 Twelve games have been released:

 Toy line

 Bandai manufactured Ben 10 toys from the first four series, while Playmates Toys has produced toys for the 2016 reboot.

-Six construction sets were produced by LEGO, depicting Spidermonkey, Humunousaur, Swampfire, Chromastone, Jet Ray, and Big Chill.
+Six construction sets were produced by Lego, depicting Spidermonkey, Humungousaur, Swampfire, Chromastone, Jet Ray, and Big Chill.

 The series received three McDonald's Happy Meal promotions internationally, as well as one in America in August 2011.
 The toys are colored translucent figures of some Omnitrix/Ultimatrix aliens and their Ultimate forms, with a small photo of Ben inside.
 The Alien Force toys are four rings, each one is an alien (Goop, Jetray, Alien X, Chromastone) with features linked with their powers.